blueant-allan/lumen-elasticlogger/README.md

 # ElasticLogger a Lumen custom logger package for Cloudstaff

-A plugin for creating custom logs for Lumen microframework
+A package for creating custom logs in Lumen microframework

 ## Installation